Cyttorak: Fictional character biography

-Cyttorak is a deity who was previously banished to the Crimson Cosmos Dimension.
-Centuries later, renegade monks attempt to summon Cyttorak, but instead summon a destructive aspect of him.
-The magic apprentice Gomurr defeats the aspect and seals him in a magical gem.
+Cyttorak is a deity who was previously banished from Earth and took up residence in a dimension known as the Crimson Cosmos, where time does not pass.
+Cyttorak has existed since the time of the ancient sorceress Morgan le Fay (during the seventh century), and even then offered his magic to his worshippers for power.

+Centuries prior, an adept named Gomurr opposed an avatar of Cyttorak.
+Gomurr received the aid of Tar, his friendly rival, as well as an "Initiate of the Ebon Vein".
+Gomurr and Tar, collaborating, imprisoned the avatar in the Crimson Gem of Cyttorak.

+Shortly after the "Maximum Carnage" storyline, Spider-Man encounters two malevolent demons while investigating the ruins of Doctor Strange's townhouse.
+Calling themselves the Screaming Masks of Cyttorak, the demons claim to be familiars of Cytorrak who feed on fear and anguish.
+Spider-Man defeats the creature with the aid of Shroud and traps them in a block of cement.

 During the "Fear Itself" storyline, Magik, Colossus, and Kitty Pryde travel to the Crimson Cosmos to speak to Cyttorak.
 They inform him that Juggernaut has been transformed into Kuurth and is under the control of the Serpent.
 Colossus makes a bargain with Cyttorak to gain the power to stand against Kuurth.
 Cyttorak agrees to the terms and Colossus becomes his avatar.

+During the Avengers vs. X-Men storyline, Cyttorak is angered after a fragment of the Phoenix Force possesses Colossus.
+Colossus tries to force the release of him being a Juggernaut with the Phoenix's power, but Cyttorak easily quells Colossus' attempt at freedom.
+He tells him that he will tolerate this infraction for now and teleports him out of the Crimson Cosmos.
 Through a miniature portal generated by Man-Thing, Cyttorak detects Cain Marko and grants him the powers of Juggernaut once again.

-After becoming the Sorcerer Supreme, Doctor Doom learns that Cyttorak's covenant requires the Sorcerer Supreme to fight the Scions of Cyttorak.
+After becoming Sorcerer Supreme, Doctor Doom learns that Cyttorak's covenant requires the Sorcerer Supreme to fight the Scions of Cyttorak.
 He gives Spider-Man arcane armor that will resurrect him up to eight times to fight the Scions for him.
-After Spider-Man uses up all his lives and dies, the Scion Cya makes a deal with Phil Coulson to take her immortality in exchange for reviving Spider-Man.
-Emerging as the Spider-Naut, Spider-Man assists Juggernaut into defeating Callix.
+After Spider-Man uses up all his lives and dies, the X-Men battle Cyttorak's forces in his stead.
+The Scion Cya makes a deal with Phil Coulson to take her immortality in exchange for reviving Spider-Man.
+Emerging as the Spider-Naut, Spider-Man assists Juggernaut in defeating Callix.